Vhaben/AnalyticsTasks/README.md

 ## Index data formatter

 Input: index or stock or list of stocks, two dates

 Workflow:
-- Downloads stock data of the period between the two dates from Yahoo!
+- Downloads stock data from the period between the two dates from Yahoo!
 Finance API
-- Cleans data
+- Cleans the data

 Output: csv file

 ## Options data formatter

 Input: index or stock or list of stocks, two dates

 Workflow:
-- Downloads data of the period between the two dates from Yahoo!
+- Downloads data from the period between the two dates from Yahoo!
 Finance API
 - Cleans data
 - Checks non-arbitrage conditions and cleans data appropriately

 Output: csv file